 Endocannabinoid System (ECS).
-We’ve all got one… In fact, your ECS runs throughout your entire body.
+We’ve all got one… In fact, your ECS runs throughout your entire body (and your animals!).
 Although very few of us are aware it exists or understand what it does within our bodies, it plays a crucial role in our health and well-being.

 Homeostasis – Our Bodies in Balance

 Our bodies have an innate desire to remain in balance.
 Why?
 Because our cells operate at optimum performance when our body is in balance. . .
 When our blood sugar levels are normal, when our body temperature is in normal ranges, when our stress levels are low, etc. We use the term ‘homeostasis’ to describe this state of balance within our bodies.
 The Endocannabinoid System’s role within our body is to maintain homeostasis and thus promote health throughout the body.

 The ECS consists of receptors that are configured to accept cannabinoids – including endocannabinoids that are synthesized by the body, and phytocannabinoids that are found in plants like hemp (such as THC and CBD).
 Two of the receptors within our Endocannabinoid System are known as CB1 and CB2.
 They are not the only receptors, but to date, they are the most studied.
 As depicted by the image, these receptors are all throughout our body.
 Cannabinoids bind to these receptors, giving them information about the environment of the body. . . the cannabinoid receptors in turn activate the appropriate cellular response within the cell.

 A plethora of diseases (chronic and otherwise) have been linked to a subpar Endocannabinoid System.
 Introducing phytocannabinoids into the system gives our ECS a huge boost and helps bring our body back to optimum performance levels.

 A Little History